Leveraging Veeva RTSM Analytics for Real-Time Clinical Trial Insights

 Veeva RTSM Analytics Capabilities

 Veeva’s RTSM is built on the Vault platform, so all data (randomizations, shipments, country info, etc.) flows into Vault’s data warehouse.
 Veeva emphasizes cross-study dashboards of key metrics: its product literature highlights that Vault “data visualization” can display metrics “across multiple studies to identify trends or potential issues before they occur.”
-In other words, a supply manager can see a single dashboard showing that two different studies are both nearing stockout at Site 12, and take action proactively (Veeva RTSM-Randomization and Trial Supply Management-Veeva).
+In other words, a supply manager can see a single dashboard showing that two different studies are both nearing stockout at Site 12, and take action proactively ([15]).
 These dashboards update in real time as sites randomize patients or report inventory receipts.

 Veeva also underscores the importance of integration.
-Connections with the Veeva Clinical Cloud (Study Startup, CTMS, EDC, etc.) and third-party systems are “hassle-free,” enabling sponsors to onboard Veeva RTSM seamlessly into their tech ecosystem (Veeva RTSM-Randomization and Trial Supply Management-Veeva).
+Connections with the Veeva Clinical Cloud (Study Startup, CTMS, EDC, etc.) and third-party systems are “hassle-free,” enabling sponsors to onboard Veeva RTSM seamlessly into their tech ecosystem ([16]).
 For example, because Veeva EDC feeds enrollment data directly into Vault, the RTSM dashboards can include up-to-date subject counts.
 Similarly, integration with Vault CDB (Clinical Data) and Site Connect lets RTSM analytics incorporate enrollment history and site status.

 On the user support side, Veeva provides a dedicated professional services team to ensure studies are implemented correctly.
-Veeva notes its experts work with customers “from study start-up to closeout … to implement with speed and precision” (Veeva RTSM-Randomization and Trial Supply Management-Veeva).
-(By contrast, some legacy RTSM vendors stress rapid DIY setup; for example, Medidata advertises that its Rave RTSM can be “configured in minutes” (RTSM-Randomization and Trial Supply Management-Medidata Solutions).)
-However, the tradeoff is that Veeva’s standardized approach means validated, GxP-compliant setups.
-In practice, an IT team in a pharma company would configure RTSM treatment kits and supply plans in Vault and then rely on Veeva’s support for validation steps.
+Veeva notes its experts work with customers "from study start-up to closeout … to implement with speed and precision" ([17]).
+A notable example is Indero (formerly Innovaderm Research), a CRO specializing in dermatology and rheumatology, which by March 2025 had launched its 40th study on Veeva RTSM after standardizing on the platform for all their randomization and supply needs ([18]).
+(By contrast, some legacy RTSM vendors stress rapid DIY setup; for example, Medidata advertises that its Rave RTSM can be "configured in minutes" with study builds often completed in 2-3 weeks and UAT in less than one day ([19]).)
+However, the tradeoff is that Veeva's standardized approach means validated, GxP-compliant setups.
+In practice, an IT team in a pharma company would configure RTSM treatment kits and supply plans in Vault and then rely on Veeva's support for validation steps.

 Below is a comparison of key analytics features between Veeva RTSM and a representative competing solution (Medidata Rave RTSM):